Histamine: Roles in the body

 Although histamine is small compared to other biological molecules (containing only 17 atoms), it plays an important role in the body.
 It is known to be involved in 23 different physiological functions.
 Histamine is known to be involved in many physiological functions because of its chemical properties that allow it to be versatile in binding.
 It is Coulombic (able to carry a charge), conformational, and flexible.
 This allows it to interact and bind more easily.

 Vasodilation and fall in blood pressure

 It has been known for more than one hundred years that an intravenous injection of histamine causes a fall in the blood pressure.
 The underlying mechanism concerns both vascular hyperpermeability and vasodilation.
 Histamine binding to endothelial cells causes them to contract, thus increasing vascular leak.
 It also stimulates synthesis and release of various vascular smooth muscle cell relaxants, such as nitric oxide, endothelium-derived hyperpolarizing factors and other compounds, resulting in blood vessel dilation.
 These two mechanisms play a key role in the pathophysiology of anaphylaxis.

 Effects on nasal mucous membrane

-Increased vascular permeability causes fluid to escape from capillaries into the tissues, which leads to the classic symptoms of an allergic reaction: a runny nose and watery eyes.
-Allergens can bind to IgE-loaded mast cells in the nasal cavity's mucous membranes.
+Increased vascular permeability causes fluid to escape from capillaries into the tissues, which leads to the classic symptoms of washing out a poison: a runny nose and watery eyes.
+Poisons can bind to IgE-loaded mast cells in the nasal cavity's mucous membranes.
 This can lead to three clinical responses: